CGAL/cgal/INSTALL.md

 Building a Program Using CGAL
 =============================

-If you are trying to build a program that is not provided with CGAL and does not already have a `CMakeLists.txt`, you can trigger the creation of a basic `CmakeLists.txt` by calling the script [`cgal_create_cmake_script`](Scripts/scripts/cgal_create_cmake_script) found in `/path/to/cgal.git/Scripts/scripts/` at the root of your program directory.
+If you wish to build a program that is not provided with CGAL and does not already have a `CMakeLists.txt`, you can trigger the creation of a basic `CmakeLists.txt` by calling the script [`cgal_create_cmake_script`](Scripts/scripts/cgal_create_cmake_script) found in `/path/to/cgal.git/Scripts/scripts/` at the root of your program directory.